pgorman/dangerjaunt/minirules.md

 Waterskin 1 gp,
 Wolfsbane 10 gp

+## Damage ##

+Most weapons do 1d6 damage on a successful hit.
+A fighter wielding a martial weapons, such as a longsword, does 1d8 damage.
+Fighters who forgoe a shield in order to wield a two-handed weapons, such as a polearm, deal 1d1N0 damage.

 ## Hirelings and Henchmen ##

 Henchmen and hirelings work for the player characters, although they are non-player characters controlled by the referee.